 COMMUNICATION WITH THE BOARD OF DIRECTORS

 Communication with the Board of Directors is a critical part of an effective compliance program.
-Members of the Board and its Committees are readily accessible to senior management, including the General Counsel and the Chief Compliance Officer.
+Members of the Board and its Committees are readily accessible to senior management, including the General Counsel.
 Periodic reports are provided to Members of the Board and its Committees.

 INTERNAL MONITORING AND AUDITING:

 Internal monitoring and auditing of business processes are important parts of an effective Compliance Program to help detect and prevent potential violations of law or policy.

-Compliance with the HCC Policy Guide will be monitored by the Compliance Department routinely.
+Compliance with the HCC Policy Guide will be monitored by the Legal Department routinely.
 This will be accomplished by reviewing transactions generated in various Company systems, interviews, meeting participation, and ride-alongs.

 All Employees are responsible for supporting internal monitoring activities and complying with requests for additional explanations, documentation, etc. At times, confidential requests may be made for information or documentation, and employees are expected to respond promptly.
 Any request made in confidence must be honored.